 Unless you know a friend or loved one who experienced a craniofacial disorder, such as cleft palate, it’s likely you may never have heard of the many conditions that affect the bones and soft tissues of the head and face.
 No matter how complex or rare a craniofacial disorder, it’s likely the craniofacial program at Norton Children’s Hospital has cared for a child from Louisville, Southern Indiana or across the globe with that condition.

 In the 1920s, Norton Children’s Hospital became the first in the Midwest to develop a “craniofacial anomalies team” to treat children with facial deformities.
 The team’s expertise and quality care has continued to grow.

 Today, the Norton Children’s Craniofacial Program, in conjunction with the University of Louisville School of Medicine, helps hundreds of kids with craniofacial disorders every year.

-Mark E. Chariker, M.D., chief of plastic surgery at Norton Children’s Hospital, along with Scott J. Rapp, M.D., and a team of specialists with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, are skilled in advanced techniques in craniofacial surgery.
+Mark E. Chariker, M.D., chief of plastic surgery at Norton Children’s Hospital, and a team of specialists with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, are skilled in advanced techniques in craniofacial surgery.

 We understand the importance of minimizing soft tissue disruption during surgery, including: